 The lowa DNR, in cooperation with the State Hygienic Laboratory, has conducted statewide routine ambient monitoring of river water quality in lowa since the early 1980s.
-Due to resource constraints, the majority of this monitoring prior to 1999 was limited to relatively few (16) locations.
-An appropriation from the lowa Legislature, however, allowed a significant expansion of this monitoring program beginning in October 1999.
 Iowa rivers are now monitored monthly at approximately 60 sites for a variety of physical, chemical, and bacterial parameters through a contract with the SHL which provides both data collection and laboratory services.
 These sites are classified as ambient (background) sites and are distributed throughout every major river basin in an effort to provide good geographic coverage of the state.
-For more information on the lowa DNR's ambient and city monitoring programs see the following web site:
+For more information on the Iowa DNR's ambient monitoring program see the following web site: